pu2clr/MCP23008/README.md

 The code below shows how to setup internal interrupt on given GPIO pin.
 Observe the MCP23008 internal pullup configured before configuring the interrupt.
 In this setup, the gpio

-It is importante to know: __only  pins  configured  as  inputs  can  cause  interrupts.
+It is important to know: __only  pins  configured  as  inputs  can  cause  interrupts.
 Pins configured as outputs have no affect on INT__.

 ```cpp